 Visualization of skin inner tissue

 The latest measurement technologies have made it possible to directly study skin’s inner structure and conditions using “light” without sampling actual skin.
-In future, it is expected that these measurement technologies will further reveal the relationship between UV rays and various signs of age, and skin’s inner conditions and structure and will be applied to the development of cosmetics products which are effective for roughness, winkles, and whitening, etc. of the skin.
+In the future, it is expected that these measurement technologies will further reveal the relationship between UV rays and various signs of age, and skin’s inner conditions and structure and will be applied to the development of cosmetics products which are effective for roughness, wrinkles, and whitening, etc. of the skin.

 High-resolution study of epidermis cells and melanin

 A confocal biomicroscope can capture horizontal cross-sectional images of the inner skin in real-time from the skin surface so that we can directly study the conditions of epidermis cells and melanin, etc. Also, it is possible to reproduce skin’s inner structure in three dimensions using multiple horizontal cross-sectional images captured at different depths.